-In addition, several speech and hearing regulators across Canada are currently contemplating additional fee increases, and CASLPO has now codified into bylaw mandatory annual registrant fee increases of between 3% and 5%.
-BC’s position relative to that national range will likely drop once again in the near future.
+In addition, several speech and hearing regulators across Canada are currently contemplating additional fee increases.
+BC’s position relative to the national range will likely drop once again in the near future.

 Just as the cost of being a regulated professional varies across the country, it also varies within BC, due to the nature of each profession and the number of registrants.
 For example:

 - The general registration fee for the College of Midwives of British Columbia is $2,340 (228 registrants);

 - The general registration fee for the College of Massage Therapists of British Columbia is $600 (5,000 registrants);